foldda/charian/README.md

 [^6]: The description and examples are given in C# syntax, but the illustrated methods can be easily translated to the Python and Java implementations which are also provided in this repo, and have identical functions.

-Indeed, Charian is not just another data encoder or object serializer.
+In summary, Charian is not just another data encoder or object serializer, but an **enabling technology of a new way of data communication**.
 By making cross-program data exchange simpler and more flexible, Charian allows for building a "post-office-like" data exchange eco-system through which more programs and devices can connect and work collaboratively like never before.
-It's the enabling technology of a new way of data communication that can have a wide range of uses.

 <!--- MARKDOWN LINKS & IMAGES
 [# Template from](https://github.com/othneildrew/Best-README-Template/blob/master/README.md)